newsnowlabs/runcvm/README.md

 - Running container workloads that require increased security
 - Running container workloads that require a running kernel
-- Running or developing applications, like Docker daemon, Docker Swarm, and systemd, and kernel modules, that don't play nicely with the default container runtime `runc`
+- Running applications, like Docker daemon, Docker swarm, and systemd, and kernel modules, that don't play nicely with the default container runtime `runc`
-- Automated testing of kernels, kernel modules, or any application that must run in VMs
+- Automated testing of kernels, kernel modules, or any application that must run in VMs. e.g. A load-balancing Docker swarm.
+- Developing applications that require a VM to run.
+[Dockside](https://dockside.io/) can be used to launch DKVM 'devtainers'.
+Follow the Dockside instructions for adding the DKVM runtime to your profiles.

 ## How DKVM works